Wilson Fuel

 The Wilson Fuel Company Limited, often shortened to Wilson Fuel, is an independent petroleum wholesaler, distributor and retailer headquartered in Truro, Nova Scotia.

+Its retail network included locations branded under the Wilsons Gas Stops and Go!
+Store brands, most of which supplied by Imperial Oil.

-In July 2021, Quebec based Couche-Tard announced a deal to purchase Wilson's retail gasoline/convenience store network and marine fuel terminal, for an undisclosed amount, pending approval by the Canadian Competition Bureau.
-Wilson Home Heating, Wilson Security, Kerr Controls and Ski Wentworth are not involved in the deal.
+In July 2021, Quebec based Couche-Tard announced an agreement to purchase Wilson's retail gasoline/convenience store network and marine fuel terminal, for an undisclosed amount, pending approval by the Competition Bureau.
+Wilson Home Heating, Wilson Security, Kerr Controls and Ski Wentworth were not involved in the deal.
+The acquisition was completed in 2023; Couche-Tard was ordered to divest some of the acquired assets, and reached an agreement to sell 52 locations to Quebecois company Harnois Énergies.